uber/tchannel/docs/metrics.md

 an additional ``type`` tag indicating the type of error received; valid values are the error code names described in the TChannel protocol doc.

+##### outbound.calls.operational-errors
+The total number of errors that occured whilst sending outgoing calls initiated by this service to the target service/endpoint.
+These are not error frames but actual local socket level errors or timeout errors.
+SHOULD include an additional ``type`` tag indicating the type of error received; standardizing operational error types is outside the scope of the core metrics.

 ##### outbound.calls.app-errors

 The total number of CallResponse/NotOk responses received from calls initiated